RensVlooswijk/PIT-Internship/README.md

 ### 1. Professional Duties
 > You carry out the professional duties on a junior bachelor level resulting in professional products in line with the IT-area you are working in.
-> Professional duties on a junior bachelor level = All or a subset of the activities Analysis, Design, Realize, Advise, Manage&Control.
+> Professional duties on a junior bachelor level = All or a subset of the activities Analysis, Design, Realize, Advise, Manage & Control.
 As a reference use: 1) the HBO-I framework on proficiency level 2, 2) the level as >required in OE3 or OE4

+I have actively worked on this learning outcome, and I have categorized it into different aspects:

+#### Analysis
+#### Design
+#### Realize
+#### Advice
+#### Manage & Control

 ### 2. Situation Orientation
 > You apply your previously acquired knowledge and skills in an authentic context to deliver relevant results for the project and company.

+Previous acquired knowledge
+(one page design)
+(design challenge)
+everything unity
+API's (semester 3)

-### 3. Future-Oriented Organisation
+### 3. Future-Oriented Organization
-> You explore the organisational context of your project, make business, sustainable and ethical considerations and manage all aspects of the execution of the project.
+> You explore the organizational context of your project, make business, sustainable and ethical considerations and manage all aspects of the execution of the project.

-> Organisational context = you identify the business domain and stakeholders of the project and know its business legitimisation
+weekly meetings stakeholder
+future internship takeover
+other teachers with interest

 ### 4. Investigative Problem Solving
 > You take a critical look at your project from different perspectives, identify problems, find an effective approach and arrive at appropriate solutions.

+different options of solutions (inworld, Windows speech recognition, whisper + chatgpt + 11labs)

 ### 5. Personal Leadership
 > You are entrepreneurial around your projects and personal development, you pay attention to your own learning ability and keep in mind what kind of IT professional and/or what type of >positions you aspire to.

+offered to help when asked in chat by Erdinc (often) went to all conferences / events (beursen) VR expo, IT festival, XR event voluntarily

 ### 6. Targeted Interaction
 > You determine which partners play a role in your project, collaborate constructively with them and communicate appropriately to achieve the desired impact.

+Weekly meeting stakeholder
+weekly meeting assessor
+weekly interactions internship manager different teachers with relevance into my project future internship student possible project takeover multiple Demos for all interns

 [Back to table of contents](#table-of-contents)